 Someone dealing with anxiety might turn to drugs as a way of self-medicating.
 In this scenario, the cocaine did not cause the anxiety disorder, but it may heighten the symptoms and will eventually make it worse.

-Once this pattern begins, the brain forgets how to cope without the use of cocaine.
+Once this pattern begins, the brain forgets how to cope without using cocaine.
 This leads to a cycle of addiction, as the individual begins to turn to cocaine when any tiny amount of stress shows up in their life.
 This process deepens both the addiction and the symptoms of anxiety disorder.

-In this second scenario, the anxiety disorder develops because of the cocaine addiction.
+In some cases, anxiety develops because of the cocaine abuse.
 There are several reasons why cocaine-induced anxiety can occur: